1dv031/syllabus/seminars/part_1/alt-seminar.md

-Below are the instructions for the re-seminar.
-Please note that you need to complete both the seminar and the written examination to pass this part of the course.
-The re-seminar is a alternative assignment for those that didn't pass the seminar.
+Below are the instructions for the alternative to seminar.
+Please note that you need to complete both the seminar/this assignment and the written examination to pass this part of the course.
+This is for those that didn't pass the real seminar.

 ## Alternative to seminar 1